Lonwwolf14/MRS/README.md

 ## ✨ Features

-- 🎯 **Smart Recommendations**: Get personalized movie suggestions based on your favorite genres.
+- 🎯 **Smart Recommendations**: Get personalized movie suggestions based on your favorite genres and movie names.
 - 🖥️ **Intuitive Web Interface**: A user-friendly platform for seamless interaction.
 - 📊 **Efficient Data Storage**: Utilizes an SQLite database for fast access to movie and rating data.
 - 🔗 **Developer-Friendly API**: Easily access recommendations programmatically.